LumKitty/NyanSaber/README.md

 num2 - Current missed note count
 num3 - Current score (only for note and bomb events)
 text1 - Current rank
-text2 - Performance JSON, compatible with JSONtoDictionary node: text3 - Note cute JSON (only for note and bomb events):
+text2 - Performance JSON, compatible with JSONtoDictionary node. text3 - Note cute JSON (only for note and bomb events).

 ## Other events
 ```_lum_bs_menu``` - Triggers when a song ends by any means and the player returns to the menu.